LIVING IN TRENTON in July is like living inside a big pizza oven. Hot, airless, aromatic.

-"You put your house up as security against the bond.
-If Maxine doesn't come forward you could loose your house."
+“You put your house up as security against the bond.
+If Maxine doesn’t come forward you could lose your house.”

 Sometimes bail jumpers are simply at home, trying to pretend their life isn’t in the toilet, hoping the whole mess will go away if they ignore the order to appear in court.
 I’d originally thought Maxine would be one of these people.
 She wasn’t a career criminal, and the charges weren’t serious.
 She really had no reason to skip out.

-I'd worked part-time at Tasty Pastry when I was in high school.
-It hadn't changed much since then.
-Same green and white linoleum floor.
-Same sparkling clean display cases filled with Italian cookies, chocolate chip cannolli, biscotti, napoleons, fresh bread and coffee cakes.
+I’d worked part-time at Tasty Pastry when I was in high school.
+It hadn’t changed much since then.
+Same green-and-white linoleum floor.
+Same sparkling clean display cases filled with Italian cookies, chocolate chip cannoli, biscotti, napoleons, fresh bread and coffee cakes.
 Same happy smell of fried sweet dough and cinnamon.

 Morelli grinned by way of hello.
 “You’re not going to eat both those doughnuts all by yourself, are you?”